yureek/S-HealthStack.github.io/pages/documentation/study management/inviting-team-members.md

     > `Principal Investigator` is the only role available in the alpha version (v0.9) of the portal.

-4. Click **Invite** to send the prospective new member an invitation email.
+4. Click **Invite Member**  to send the prospective new member an invitation email.